How Affiliate Marketing Works

 - Email marketing

 The great benefit of this type of marketing is that you don’t pay for all the brand impressions that are run on your behalf.
 You only pay based upon a click to your website that results in a qualified sale.
-For example, it takes 15 ad impressions to convert a new buyer to your product you get the benefit of those impressions but only paying for the ones that convert.
+For example, it takes 15 ad impressions to convert a new buyer to your product you get the benefit of those impressions but only pay for the ones that convert.

 Where do consumers see these ads?